Kabta

 Kabta, inscribed dkab-ta, dka-ab-ta, dTA-gu-nû, or later dTAxMI, was a rather obscure Mesopotamian deity who appears in texts and seals of the second and first millennium BC.
-He is frequently paired with Ninsi’anna, the “Red Lady of the Heavens” or Venus star, who immediately follows him on the Weidner god-list.
+He is frequently paired with Ninsianna, the “Red Lady of the Heavens” or Venus star, who immediately follows him on the Weidner god-list.

 Provenance

 He was first attested during the Ur III period, sometimes under the Sumerian name Maḫdianna, inscribed dmaḫ-di-an-na, the “Lofty one of heaven.”
 This suggests an astral character and explains his pairing with “Ištar (of) the star” (Ninsi’anna).
 Unfortunately, due to a break in the god-list An = Anum, further elucidation is unavailable and even the god’s gender is uncertain.
 Lambert suggested that he was her spouse and seal impressions from Larsa during the Isin-Larsa period seem to confirm this.
 Kabta appears as the theophoric element in several names of the Old Babylonian and Kassite period, such as Nūr-Kabta, Amat-Kabta, Kabta-naṣir and Šu-Kabta.

 Kabta is often confused with Kulla, the brick-god, in literature, probably due to a misreading of line 337 from 'Enki and the World Order' by Samuel Noah Kramer, published in his work “Sumerian Mythology”, although Lambert blamed Dietz Otto Edzard for this error.